deepstne/website/pages/home.md

 ---

 ## Rockin' and rollin'
 Ready to get started?
 It's easy.
-Open up Minecraft and enter `darkst.one`.
+Open up Minecraft, enter in our address, and get started playing on the network that was made for you.
 Everything else is in your hands to make use of our latest features and cosmetics.
-It's what we do best.
+This is what we do best, and we're really good at it.

 <div class="grid-container">
   <div class="grid grid--py-3">